phaserjs/phaser/README.md

 * New: Added Group.sort.
 You can now sort the Group based on any given numeric property (x, y, health), finally you can do depth-sorting :) Example created to show.
 * New: Enhanced renderTexture so it can accept a Phaser.Group object and improved documentation and examples.
 * New: Device.littleEndian boolean added.
 Only safe to use if the browser supports TypedArrays (which IE9 doesn't, but nearly all others do)
+* New: You can now call game.sound.play() and simply pass it a key.
+The sound will play if the audio system is unlocked and optionally destroy itself on complete.
+* New: Mouse.capture is a boolean.
+If set to true then DOM mouse events will have event.preventDefault() applied, if false they will propogate fully.

 * Fixed: Lots of fixes to the TypeScript definitions file (many thanks gltovar)
 * Fixed: Tilemap commands use specified layer when one given (thanks Izzimach)